-But now, with a new, clean and pristine Word document copy of your manuscript, you are ready to format your book for electronic publishing.
+Now, with a new, clean, and pristine Word document copy of your manuscript, you are ready to format your book for electronic publishing.

-To format your plain text Word document and be ready for uploading to an online ebook publisher, refer to our previous post on How To Format An Ebook and how styles are used to make your book absolutely perfect for ebook readers.
+You can refer to our article on How To Format An Ebook and how you use styles to make your book absolutely perfect for ebook readers.

 As an extra check, you should convert your new Word file into epub and mobi files to check what your new book will look like as an ebook.